jruben-roostify/jenkins-shared-libraries/README.md

 # jenkins-shared-libraries
-Common library for mundane Jenkins jobs
+Common Jenkins library for Java projects to be used accross the organization.